kratsg/TheAccountant/README.md

-  --direct                 Run your jobs locally. (default: direct) --prooflite              Run your jobs using ProofLite (default: direct) --grid                   Run your jobs on the grid. (default: direct) --inputList              If enabled, will read in a text file containing a
+  --direct                 Run your jobs locally. (default: direct) --prooflite              Run your jobs using ProofLite (default: direct) --grid                   Run your jobs on the grid. (default: direct) --condor                 Run your jobs on the condor. (default: direct) --inputList              If enabled, will read in a text file containing a
                            list of files. (default: False) --inputDQ2               If enabled, will search using DQ2.
 Can be combined